keptn/lifecycle-toolkit/docs/content/en/docs/migrate/metrics-observe/_index.md

      --analysis-definition-name=$ANALYSIS_DEFINITION_NAME > analysis-definition.yaml
    ```

-   The result of this command yields an `AnalysisDefinition` yaml file
+   The result of this command yields an `AnalysisDefinition` resource
-   called `analysis-definition.yaml`
+   that is defined in a file called `analysis-definition.yaml`.
-   You can apply this to your Keptn cluster with the following command.
+   Apply this to your Keptn cluster with the following command.
    Be sure to add the namespace;
    if you omit it, the yaml file is applied to the default namespace.